Learn how to get the biggest tax savings when making charitable contributions of cash or checks, household goods, cars

 Donations are limited

 There's also a limit on how much you can deduct.
-The basic rule is that your contributions to qualified public charities, colleges and religious groups can't exceed 60 percent of your Adjusted Gross Income (AGI) (100% of AGI in 2020 for qualified charities).
+The basic rule is that your contributions to qualified public charities, colleges and religious groups generally can't exceed 60 percent of your Adjusted Gross Income (AGI) (100% of AGI in 2020 for qualified charities).

 - The caps are a bit lower for gifts to other types of nonprofits.
 When it comes to gifts of appreciated property, the limit drops to 30 percent of AGI.